liuandy1207/notes/topics/c/basics.md

 continue; // skips the rest of the statements in the current block

 for (SETUP; CONDITION; UPDATE) {
   // ...
 }

 ```
 &emsp; → `do...while` statements are guarenteed to run **at least once** since the condition is checked after. <br>
-&emsp; → multiple definitions and expressions can be included in the setup and update of a `for` loop.
-Seperate with commas.
+&emsp; → Multiple definitions and expressions can be included in the setup and update of a `for` loop.
+Seperate with commas. <br>
+&emsp; → Using `continue` in a `for` loop will execute the update statement before jumping back to the expression.

 ### Omitting Components of `for` Loops
 ```C